awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-open.md

 Billing ends when the SageMaker image for the instance is shut down\.
 For more information, see [Usage Metering](notebooks-usage-metering.md)\.

-For information on shutting down the notebook, see [Shut Down Resources](notebooks-run-and-manage-shut-down.md#notebooks-run-and-manage-shut-down-sessions)\.
+For information about shutting down the notebook, see [Shut Down Resources](notebooks-run-and-manage-shut-down.md#notebooks-run-and-manage-shut-down-sessions)\.

 **Topics**
 + [Open a Studio notebook](#notebooks-open)